 All these occupations left their marks in the city but during the Christian reign the maritime commerce prospered since Lisbon became a stopping point in the trade route between the North Sea and the Mediterranean, boosting the shipyard industry.
 When the Moors were finally expelled from the South of Portugal (Algarve), Lisbon was not anymore under invasion threat and, combined to its economical booming, made it the natural choice to King Afonso III to move his kingdom's capital from Coimbra in 1256.

 When the Ottoman Empire conquered the North of Africa and threatened the trade routes, Portugal's strategy changed to contact directly the source of the goods, launching itself to the Maritime Conquest.
-Colonizing ultramarine territories and monopolizing their trade routes allowed Portugal and consequently Lisbon to thrive and become one of the richest cities in the world in the XVI century which can still be witnessed in some building with the Manueline architectural style.
+Colonizing ultramarine territories and monopolizing their trade routes allowed Portugal and consequently Lisbon to thrive and become one of the richest cities in the world in the 16th century which can still be witnessed in some building with the Manueline architectural style.

 Ever since, with a combination of some revolutions, bad political moves and bad luck, Portugal lost its once global political and economical protagonism.
 Nevertheless, Lisbon still depicts the charm and multiculturalism of a global city who had its glorious days but never lost its enchantment.
 We are sure you will be able to feel this vibe too.